 Concerns raised about performance as well as support and advice given at all stages should be well documented.

-Where it is determined that poor performance is related to a medical condition, the attendance management policy may be used, which will be considered on a case-by-case basis.
+Where it is determined that poor performance is related to a medical condition, the Health and Attendance policy may be used, and this will be considered on a case-by-case basis.

 2. Misconduct